lucaswinningham/recipes/entrees/subs.md

 #### Method

 1. Cook chicken using any desired method making sure it's fully cooked and has an internal temperature of 165°F.
-2. Preheat the oven to 400°F and on a baking sheet, lay the bread outside down and spread the caesar pesto to the bread surfaces.
-Season with salt and pepper.
+2. Preheat the oven to 400°F and on a baking sheet, lay the bread outside down.
 3. Add layers of mozzarella cheese, bacon, and chicken to bottom half of bread.
+On the top half, spread the caesar pesto and season with salt and pepper.
 4. Bake for 10-15 minutes.
 5. Remove the baking sheet from the oven.
 Add tomatoes, avocado, shredded lettuce, and other desired toppings to the bottom half.
 6. Slice and serve with potato chips.
 Serves four to six.